Glossary of Terms

 Financial Services: The money people.
 Located off the foyer of McNally Main, Financial Services oversees the assigning and collection of tuition and student fees.
 Students who have questions about their fees are advised to first contact the Graduate Studies Officer.

 Graduate Program Coordinator: Each of our graduate programs has a Graduate Program Coordinator.
 Each of these Coordinators is the Chair of the respective Graduate Program Committee.
 The Graduate Program Coordinators are very important contacts for all graduate students and the main liaison between the graduate program and the FGSR.
-In case of questions about your program, the Graduate Program Coordinator should be a first contact.
+In case of questions about your program, the Graduate Program Coordinator should be the first contact.

 Leave of Absences: Students who, due to exceptional personal circumstances, are prevented from actively pursuing their course of study and research within the normal period of their Graduate Program may apply for a Leave of Absence during the course of their absence.
 At the end of the period of approved Leave of Absence the student must reactivate their program by completing the application form for "Visiting, Upgrading and Reactivation Students" available on the FGSR web site.